 The NOAA Atlas 14 precipitation frequency grids were transformed into HEC-RAS-compatible grids using HEC-HMS.
 A "dummy" basin was set up with no assumptions related to water flow.
 Instead, the precipitation grids were modified by a hypothetical storm (i.e., 25-year 24-hour storm) using the Intensity/Precipitation (I/P) curves derived from the Florida Department of Transportation Drainage manual for 24-hour design storms.
-The design storms represent current (2024) rainfall patterns for 25-year, 100-year and 500-year return interval, 24-hour rainfall events (NOAA 2023).
-Future rainfall depths were computed using the current precipitation depths in Table 5-8 and deriving the intensity for the respective future conditions by using the SFWMD's SERDP change factors to arrive at the future-projected precipitation in Table 5-9, Figure 5-12, Figure 5-13, and Figure 5-14.
-These predict approximately 1.11 times more rain in 2040 than today (2024), 1.24 times more rain in 2070, and 1.37 times more rain in Table 5-10 to arrive at a storm design that is suitable for varying present and future conditions.
+The design storms represent current (2024) rainfall patterns for 25-and 100-year return interval, 24-hour rainfall events (NOAA 2023).
+Future rainfall depths were computed using the current precipitation depths in Table 5-7 and deriving the intensity for the respective future conditions by using the SFWMD's SERDP change factors to arrive at the future-projected precipitation in Table 5-8, Figure 5-12, and Figure 5-13.
+These predict approximately 1.11 times more rain in 2040 than today (2024), 1.24 times more rain in 2070, and 1.37 times more rain in 2100.
+The current and projected precipitation depths are then applied to the storm design criteria in Table 5-9 to arrive at a storm design that is suitable for varying present and future conditions.
 These storm designs are input with the precipitation frequency grids to obtain spatially varying rainfall depths county-wide that are HEC-RAS compatible.